top of page

 I’m not into fountain pens; I’m into [this other type of pen or this type of stationery or another thing that writes or literally anything that has to do with making marks on a flat surface]...
 That’s great!
 Bring it to a meeting!
 It’s likely someone else will be curious about it and happy to chat with you about it.
 We’re “pen club” not “fountain pen club.”
 Some of our members love rollerballs and others love mechanical pencils.
 Many of us have very strong opinions about paper.
 There was a meeting where some attendees spent a long time discussing the different smells of ink.
 The pen world is vast; you are welcome to explore it with us.

 Can I sell you my pens?
-We’re not specifically a forum for selling, but meetings do feature a sell/swap table in addition to a free table.
-Members often sell to and trade with one another.
+We’re not specifically a forum for selling, but the West Side meetings (in Lake Forest Park) do feature a sell/swap table in addition to a free table.
+Members often sell to and trade directly with one another.
 And there’s always eBay and Reddit’s very active Pen_Swap forum.
 (SPC is not affiliated with either website.)

 Pilot Cocoon Pen & purple flower under quote by John Harrigan written in Pilot black ink.
 Photo by Arindham Vaid